I hope you’re all okay. I’ve received lots of requests and questions about how to adjust to the current Coronavirus situation.

 Self-care is a priority for all of us right now!

-If it helps, I am finding it hard too.
-I’m swinging between immense gratitude and love for the innate goodness that people are showing at this time, and total overwhelm followed by many tears to release the fear.
+If it helps, I’m swinging between immense gratitude and love for the innate goodness that people are showing at this time, and overwhelm followed by many tears to release the fear.
+I would say this a healthy response as I try to adapt.

 A better way to look at social distancing and distance learning is an opportunity to do life differently.
 A spiritual retreat.
 A self-development sabbatical.

-It’s most certainly a test of our faith + belief in the Universe.
+It’s most certainly a test of our faith + belief.

 I want you to know that I am here to help you and I am happy to share with you what is helping me at this time.
-You can find me on Instagram and Pinterest sharing my newfound wisdom.
-I have been doing daily card reads with the Smiley Thought Cards and helping people tap out their fear in my Instagram stories and as long as you want my help, I am here.
+You can find me on Pinterest sharing my newfound wisdom.
+I’ve been doing daily Smiley Thought Cards reads and helping people tap out their fear in my Instagram stories.
+As long as you want my help, I am here.

 Everybody is doing their best!